When Science Meets Facebook: The Myth of Seeing “Heavy Metals” in Someone’s Eyes

 The Takeaway

-It’s tempting to believe our senses are enough—that we can simply “see” the truth.
-But biology isn’t intuitive, and misinformation feeds on that illusion.
+It’s tempting to believe our senses are enough—that we can simply see the truth.
+But biology isn’t intuitive, and vaccine misinformation feeds on that illusion.

-And perhaps, before we keep scrolling, we should all remember that while the internet is free, critical thinking still costs effort.
+And before we scroll on, it’s worth remembering: while the internet is free, critical thinking still costs effort.

 Author: R.E.
 Hengsterman, MSN, MA, M.E., RN